cncf/china-video-block/README.md

 npm run build
 ```

-Use to build production code for your block inside `dist` folder.
-Runs once and reports back the gzip file sizes of the produced code.
+Use to build production code for your block inside `build` folder.
+Runs once.
+Run this before releasing a new version.

+You also have access to other wp-scripts commands, run `npm run` to see them.

 ## Composer